Petruchio: Character analysis

 Petruchio is debatably the most complex character in The Taming of the Shrew.
 His actions can be interpreted in several different lights, with each interpretation entirely changing the tone of the play.
 One popular opinion is that Petruchio is, for the most part, a selfish misogynist determined to tame Katharine for his own convenience and pride.
 He simply wanted to tame her to be able to say he tamed the most shrewish woman.
 In this interpretation, Petruchio marries Katharine solely for her dowry.
 The counterargument is that Petruchio develops love for Katharine and tames her because he sees her shrewishness as a condition that she cannot cure on her own.
 Another interpretation is that Petruchio likes Katharine for her strong, challenging personality and takes on taming her as a fun challenge.

+Petruchio's calculated choice of Katherine in order to assume her monies and status for himself, then calculated and systematic psychological abuse of her is also consistent with narcissism.
+Narcissistic abuse that is common in abusive marriages includes gaslighting and controlling behaviors that results in complex post traumatic stress disorder (C-PTSD) in the target who will do anything to appease her abuser.

 Regardless, Petruchio seems to believe, like most members of Christian society did at the time, that society is most stable if women are submissive to their husbands.
 There is also some debate about how seriously Petruchio should be taken, and hence how we should interpret the meaning of the play.
 His ridiculous actions, including his unconventional attire at his wedding and his treatment of Katharine once they are married, are sometimes viewed as a reflection of his descent into madness.
 On the other hand, some see Petruchio as the fool of the play and attribute his actions to intended comic relief.
-Petruchio's character is very powerful in that the light in which we view him can change the play from a story of male chauvinism to an absurdist comedy.
+Petruchio's character is very powerful in that the light in which we view him can change the play from a story of male chauvinism or domestic violence to an absurdist comedy.